Vilasi/behind-the-scenes-of-react/README.md

 ### Avoiding unnecessary component executions due to "new" function props

 Remember that when a function is defined inside of a component function, when that component rerenders, a "new" function is created in memory.
-Though the contents and appearance of this function is identical to us, it is still different in terms of strict memory equality under the hood.
+Though the contents and appearance of this function are identical to us, it is still different in terms of strict memory equality under the hood.

 So, say if a parent component defines a function a child needs, and that child is running memo to prevent unnecessary rerenders, that parent's rerender will make a "new" function in memory - thereby triggering memo to say "Oh hey there's a new prop/a prop changed," and so the child will rerender.
 The way to avoid this is to wrap that function (in the parent component) in the useCallback builtin React method.
-It makes it so that the new memory slot isn't created for the "new" function when the parent component rerenders.
+This makes it so that the new memory slot isn't created for the "new" function when the parent component rerenders.

 Its syntax looks like this:

 ```
->>The original function
+>>The original function<<
   function handleDecrement() {
     setCounter((prevCounter) => prevCounter - 1);
   }